irobot-ros/ros2-performance/cross-compiling/README.md

 ~/install/lib/examples_rclcpp_minimal_publisher/publisher_lambda
 ```

-If you want access toe ROS 2 command line tools, you will have to source the cross-compiled workspace.
+If you want access the ROS 2 command line tools, you will have to source the cross-compiled workspace.

 ```
 export COLCON_CURRENT_PREFIX=~/install